strawberryfg/Senorita-HANDS19-Pose/README.md

   ```
   caffe train --solver=solver_aug_lfd_patch.prototxt --weights=YYYY.caffemodel --gpu 0
   ```
-  YYYY is the model of last step.
+  YYYY is the model of the last step.
 Ensure that the initial pose estimator does not dominate the loss, meaning that the MPJPE error of refined pose ought to be smaller than the initial estimate.

 Switch to [this page](https://github.com/strawberryfg/Senorita-HANDS19-Pose/tree/master/src/network_layers) for the code about rendering and refinement.